bskeen/DominionGameGenerator/CONTRIBUTING.md

 To set up the front end, navigate to the directory at `DominionGameGenerator.Web\app` in a terminal window, and run `npm install`.
 The project is configured to output built files in the folder at `DominionGameGenerator.Web\wwwroot`, so if you run `ng build` and then go back to Visual Studio, you should be able to run the server, and you can access the website running at `http://localhost:21294/`.

+# Submitting Pull Requests

+Please submit all pull requests to the development branch.
+Production builds will then be merged into the master branch.

 # Future Tasks for the Project

 Some important tasks that still need to be completed for the project: